CarlosA012/Finals-Lab-Task-1/README.md

 - Define manager_id as a unique integer, auto-increment, and primary key.
 - Define employee_id as an integer, which will be a foreign key referencing employee_id in the employees table.

+# Table Structures

+## 1st Structure is to create employee table